Forecasting age distribution of deaths across countries: Life expectancy and annuity valuation: Introduction

-This paper makes two key contributions.
-First, we evaluate and compare the point forecast accuracy of the CLR and CDF transformations, using data from 24 countries in the \cite{HMD25}, with time series starting in or before 1950.
-Second, while the existing literature has largely focused on point forecasts, we implement a computationally efficient approach of \cite{SH25b} for constructing pointwise prediction intervals and compare the interval forecast accuracy between the CLR and CDF transformations.
-From a forecasting perspective, this study presents a comprehensive comparison across countries and further explores heterogeneity in mortality and its implications for life expectancy forecasting and annuity pricing.
+This paper makes three key contributions.
+Based on the early work of \cite{SH25b, SH25}, we evaluate and compare the point forecast accuracy of the CLR and CDF transformations, using data from 24 countries in the \cite{HMD25}, with time series starting in or before 1950.
+Although the existing literature has largely focused on point forecasts, we implement a computationally efficient approach for constructing pointwise prediction intervals and compare the interval forecast accuracy between the CLR and CDF transformations.
+From a forecasting perspective, this study presents a comprehensive comparison between countries and further explores the heterogeneity of mortality, as well as its implications for forecasting life expectancy and pricing annuities.
+In addition, the CDF transformation provides a scale-free measure to visually compare the probability of dying between genders and across countries.

 The remainder of this paper is structured as follows.
 Section~\ref{sec:2} describes the multi-country data sets used in the analysis.
 Section~\ref{sec:3} revisits the CLR and CDF transformations and introduces a forecasting method based on principal component analysis.
+In Section~\ref{sec:3_4}, we introduce new visualization plots, based on the CDF transformation, to compare the age distribution of deaths between sexes in the same country and across countries.
 In Section~\ref{sec:4}, we assess point forecast accuracy using the Kullback-Leibler and Jensen-Shannon divergences.
 For evaluating interval forecast accuracy, we consider the empirical coverage probability and its absolute deviation from the nominal coverage level, as well as the interval score proposed by \cite{GR07}.
 Section~\ref{sec:5} applies the CDF transformation to estimate the single-premium temporary immediate annuity prices for various entry ages and maturities for female and male populations in 24 countries.
 Section~\ref{sec:6} concludes with a summary and suggestions for future extensions of the proposed methodology.